 What is an MVL?

-MVL is a process for liquidating a solvent limited company or LLP.
+An MVL is a process for liquidating a solvent limited company or limited liability partnership.
 It provides a tax-efficient means for an individual to divest capital from a business and is often used when a shareholder wishes to retire or walk away from the business.
-Technically the process is similar to liquidating an insolvent company.
+Technically a liquidation by MVL can only be completed if all the companys debts have been covered beforehand or can be settled within a given period of not more than 12 months.
+Its process is similar to liquidating an insolvent company.
 Both procedures have to be undertaken by a licensed insolvency practitioner.

 How long does an MVL take?

-An MVL can take as little as 7 days from receipt of engagement paperwork.
-It is usual that all assets will have already been realised and creditors repaid leaving only a bank balance to distribute.
-This can be distributed to shareholders within 7 days of receipt of the cash.
+An MVL procedure can take as little as 7 days from receipt of engagement paperwork.
+However, this can vary as all the assets within the company need to have been realised and all creditors repaid, leaving only the bank balance to distribute.
+This can be distributed to shareholders within 7 days of receipt of the cash from the bank.
 The completion of the liquidation process is concluded within 12 months.

 What does MVL mean?

-MVL stands for Members Voluntary Liquidation and as the name suggests it describes the process whereby the members (or shareholders) choose the liquidate all the assets (ie turn into cash) before closing down the company.
-Companies entering an MVL must be solvent and in a position to repay all outstanding creditors within 12months.
+MVL stands for Members Voluntary Liquidation and as the name suggests it describes the process whereby the members (or shareholders) choose to liquidate the company in the most tax efficient manner.
+Companies entering an MVL must be solvent and in a position to repay all outstanding creditors within a specified period insidet 12months.

 Why use an MVL?

 Using an MVL can legitimately minimise tax liabilities for shareholders wanting to withdraw their investment from a company.
-This makes it the ideal, tax-efficient way of walking away from a solvent business on retirement and benefitting from Entrepreneurs' Relief, reducing the tax liability to 10% compared with the normal Capital Tax rate.
+This makes it the ideal, tax-efficient way of walking away from a solvent business on retirement and benefitting from Entrepreneurs' Relief, reducing the tax liability to 10% compared with the normal Capital gains tax.

 What is Entrepreneur’s’ Relief?